ZakariyahB/ZakariyahB/README.md

-# 💫 Hey, I'm Zakariyah 👋🏿
+# 💫 Hey, I'm Zakariyah 👋🏿 Computing student at Imperial College London
 ### A bit about Me <br/>

 Ambitious and intellectually curious, with a strong foundation in problem solving and analytical thinking.
 Experienced in leadership and project management, and eager to apply these skills to real-world challenges.<br/><br/>